divyaannsh/divyaannsh/README.md

 #  About Me:
 I'm a skilled professional with expertise in programming languages such as C++, JavaScript, SQL, and Python.
-With a strong background in these<br>technologies, i've honed the abilities to develop robust software solutions and web applications.
-My proficiency in C++ allows to build efficient and<br>optimized programs, while knowledge of JavaScript enables to create interactive and dynamic web experiences.
-Additionally,I'm well-versed in SQL,<br>empowering to work with d#  About Me:
-I'm a skilled professional with expertise in programming languages such as C++, JavaScript, SQL, and Python.
-With a strong background in these<br>technologies, i've honed the abilities to develop robust software solutions and web applications.
-My proficiency in C++ allows to build efficient and<br>optimized programs, while knowledge of JavaScript enables to create interactive and dynamic web experiences.
-Additionally,I'm well-versed in SQL,<br>empowering to work with databases effectively.<br>
+With a strong background in these technologies, i've honed the abilities to develop robust software solutions and web applications.
+My proficiency in C++ allows to build efficient and optimized programs, while knowledge of JavaScript enables to create interactive and dynamic web experiences.
+Additionally,I'm well-versed in SQL, empowering to work with  databases effectively.

 ## 🌐 Socials: